Items tagged “safety”

 Contrast media extravasation

-Contrast media extravasation (CMEV) refers to the leakage of contrast media from the normal intravascular compartment into surrounding soft tissues; it is a well-known complication of contrast-enhanced CT scanning.
-It can also occur in MRI studies, but the complications are rare given the low vo...
+Contrast media extravasation (CMEV) refers to the leakage of intravenously-administered contrast media from the normal intravascular compartment into surrounding soft tissues; it is a well-known complication of contrast-enhanced CT scanning.
+It can also occur in MRI studies, but the complication...

 MRI contrast agent safety